This is the multi-page printable view of this section. Click here to print.

 • Data graph collected during the period applied to the chart

-• Legend: Color by legend
+• Legend: color per legend

-• You can select from 1 minute, 5 minutes (default), 15 minutes, 30 minutes, 1 hour, 3 hours, 6 hours, 12 hours, 1 day
+• Choose among 1 minute, 5 minutes (default), 15 minutes, 30 minutes, 1 hour, 3 hours, 6 hours, 12 hours, 1 day

-• Delete: Delete that legend
+• Delete: remove the legend

 • User: {email}